-The valley of the Šárecký potok is Prague’s very popular nature park, situated just 30 minutes from the city centre.
+The valley of the Šárecký potok is Prague’s popular nature park, situated just 30 minutes from the city centre.
 It is named after the legendary warrior Šárka, who is said to have thrown herself off a cliff here.
-Divoká Šárka is one of Prague’s largest parks where you can hike or bike on the large variety of paths or even climb some of the small hills for an amazing view.
+Divoká Šárka is one of Prague’s largest parks where you can hike or bike on a large variety of paths or even climb some of the small hills for an amazing view.
 While the entrance in the summer months may seem crowded, walking about 10 minutes will quickly lose the multitudes.

 Amongst the places worth mentioning is a terrace where you can sit and have some good old Czech draught beer and grilled sausages.
 And that is not the only refreshment place nearby.

 Getting there: by metro green line A to Dejvicka and then change to bus 119 to “Divoka Sarka” stop; by trams no. 20, 26, to the ending stop: “Divoka Sarka”.